We’ve all opened the washing machine door to that smell before; mould. It stinks, and it can ruin your clothes if left untreated.

 - The dispensers of your washing machine might well collect rogue soapy residue, so make sure that you are frequently giving them a look over.

-- Every now and then, run a wash cycle through your machine, with either the bleach or vinegar combination which we discussed earlier.
+- Every now and then, run a wash cycle through your washing machine, with either the bleach or vinegar combination which we discussed earlier.
 Never use both together, as that can create dangerous fumes.

 - Try and avoid cold water wash cycles, when you can.
 A hot water wash cycle helps to stop mould from growing.